cewing/codefellows_f2_python/_sources/supplements/sublime_as_ide.txt

             100  // maximum allowable length
         ],
         "word_wrap": false, // I hate auto-wrapped text.
-        "wrap_width": 79 // This is used by a plugin elsewhere "tab_size": 4,
+        "wrap_width": 79, // This is used by a plugin elsewhere "tab_size": 4,
         "translate_tabs_to_spaces": true,
-        "use_tab_stops": true,
+        "use_tab_stops": true
     }

 Especially important is the setting ``translate_tabs_to_spaces``, which ensures that any time you hit a tab key, the single ``\t`` character is replaced by four ``\s`` characters.
 In Python this is **vital**!

+.. note:: Remember, the font, color scheme and theme settings above are those I
+          use.
+You will need to install extra packages to get them.

 Extending the Editor